-Do you occasionally use drugs in ways that you should not?
+Do you occasionally abuse drugs in ways that you should not?
 Perhaps you once needed help focusing on and studying for your exams and you took something usually prescribed for attention deficit disorders.
-You may have gotten the drug illegally or used someone else’s prescription for them.
+You may have gotten the drug illegally or used someone else’s prescription for them, either way that could be considered drug abuse.

 Perhaps you just wanted to relax, have fun, and forget about all your worries or suffering.
 It could have been a matter of circumstances, where you gave in to peer pressure at a party just to fit in or avoid disapproval.

-You may have also taken a higher dose of a drug that had been prescribed to you, out of negligence or to enhance its effects.
+You may have also taken a higher dose of a drug that had been prescribed to you, out of negligence or to enhance its effects, that is textbook drug abuse.
 No matter the circumstances, as long as you consumed the drugs on rare occasions and you have the power to say no to them, your actions qualify as drug abuse.

 You know you are addicted to drugs when: